-The Consumer Affairs Branch provides advice, information, and guidance for tenants and landlords.
-Though staff cannot provide legal advice, they can provide guidance to help resolve your complaint.
-Below is a list of resources to educate you in understanding your rights and responsiblities.
+The Consumer Affairs Branch provides advice, information, and education for tenants and landlords.
+We do not provide legal advice, but can offer guidance and resources to increase your understanding about tenant-landlord rights and responsibilities.
+Following is a summary of key Virginia tenant-landlord laws.

 The Virginia Residential Landlord and Tenant Act (VRLTA), establishes the rights and responsibilities of tenants and landlords.
 The VRLTA applies to all single-family and multifamily residential dwelling units located in Virginia.
 Landlords who own no more than two single-family residential dwelling units subject to a rental agreement may opt out of the VRLTA by stating so in the rental agreement.

 Chapter 13 of the Virginia code applies if the landlord is exempt from the Virginia Residential Landlord and Tenant Act (VRLTA) and expressly opts out of the VRLTA by stating in the rental agreement.
 Section Codes 55-225.01 through 55-225.48 of Chapter 13 will apply.

 Chapter 12 of the Fairfax County Code applies to rental agreements for dwelling units located within Fairfax County.
 Chapter 12 establishes policies that govern relationships between tenants and landlords, and outlines the duties of Consumer Affairs and the Tenant Landlord Commission.